nwdigitalradio/draws-manager/README.md

 <b>sudo cp draws-manager /etc/default</b>

-# If you want to set the port, edit /etc/default/draws-manager and add a line with the port number, e.g. PORT=80 (it defaults to 8080)
+<p># If you want to set the port, edit /etc/default/draws-manager and add a line with the port number, e.g. PORT=80 (it defaults to 8080)</p>

 <b>cd webapp</b>